Home Your community Community funding Apply for community funding

 Town Charitable Trusts

-The council holds charitable trusts for the relief of poverty, the relief of those in need, and the provision of recreational facilities and activities for disadvantaged groups.
+The council holds charitable trusts for the relief of poverty, those in need, and the provision of recreational facilities and activities for disadvantaged groups.

-Applications will be considered from individuals and organisations living or assisting residents within these towns:
+Applications will be considered from individuals and organisations living in or who are assisting residents within these towns:

 • Kilbirnie and Glengarnock